OasisWatts/llvm-profiler/README.md

 The source code has LLVMProfiler.so (LLVM Pass code), profiler.cpp and profiler-link.cpp (profiling code).
-While compiling, the target code passes the LLVM Pass code, to insert the functions in profiler.cpp into the target code.
+While compiling, the target code passes the LLVM Pass code, to insert the functions for profiling into the target code.
 And the compiled target is executed inside the thread of a executable file.
 # Installation
-clang, opt, and llvm-link tools in LLVM is required
+Clang, opt, and llvm-link tools in LLVM is required
 ```
 git clone https://github.com/llvm/llvm-project.git
 cd llvm-project